MehrabShaheen/AI-powered-SOC-Assistant-for-Automated-Alert-Analysis-and-Incident-Investigation/README.md

 - Human-in-the-loop security decision support
 - Explainable AI for security investigations

----

-> **This repository focuses on the overall system architecture, investigation workflows, platform capabilities, and design concepts.
-Source code and internal implementation details are intentionally excluded.**

 # Why This Project?

 Security Operations Centers (SOCs) are responsible for continuously monitoring organizational environments to detect, investigate, and respond to cyber threats.
 As enterprise infrastructures continue to grow, security monitoring platforms generate an overwhelming number of alerts every day.
 Many of these alerts represent benign activities, duplicate events, or low-priority incidents, making it increasingly difficult for analysts to identify genuine security threats quickly.